 Jerry Colangelo, Patriot All-America Chairman

-Colangelo’s impact on Arizona sports and the game of basketball has been so significant he was elected into the Naismith Memorial Basketball Hall of Fame in April 2004.; The Arizona Republic named him the Most Influential Sports Figure in the state of Arizona for the 20 century, and the Phoenix Business Journal has regularly placed him among its Most Influential business persons in the Valley.
+Colangelo’s impact on Arizona sports and the game of basketball has been so significant that he was elected into the Naismith Memorial Basketball Hall of Fame in April 2004; the Arizona Republic named him the Most Influential Sports Figure in the state of Arizona for the 20th Century; and the Phoenix Business Journal has regularly placed him among its Most Influential Business Persons in the Valley.
 He was also named one of the most powerful people in sports by Sporting News.

 Currently, Jerry Colangelo is a principal partner of JDM Partners, LLC a real estate development company.
 Born November 20, 1939, Colangelo grew up in the “Hungry Hill” neighborhood of Chicago Heights.
 Colangelo and his wife, Joan, whom he met on a blind date while at the University of Illinois, have four children: Kathy Holcombe, Kristen Brubaker, Bryan Colangelo and Mandie Colangelo-Adams, and nine granddaughters and four grandsons.